akkartik/mu/shell/README.md

   results.
 Hit `ctrl-m` to focus on the `...` after a run, and browse how the _trace_ of how the results were computed.
 [Here's a 2-minute demo](https://archive.org/details/akkartik-mu-2021-05-31).

-3. If your Qemu installation supports them, one of these commandline arguments may speed up emulation:
+3. If your Qemu installation supports them, an `-accel` arguments will speed up emulation.
+Try `-accel help` to list your options.

-  - `-enable-kvm`
-  - `-accel ___` (run with `-accel help` for a list of available options)

-  If you do this, I recommend also adjusting the `responsiveness` mask in shell/evaluate.mu, which controls how frequently the fake screen updates.
+  Once you select an accelerator, I recommend also adjusting the `responsiveness` mask in shell/evaluate.mu, which controls how frequently the fake screen updates within the REPL.
 Smaller values will seem more responsive, larger values will leave more time to run your programs.
 I like to see the screen update about once a second.
 Some suggested values depending on how fast your Qemu is running:

-  - `-enable-kvm` on a T420s running Linux: `0xffff/responsiveness=64k`
+  - `-accel kvm` on a T420s running Linux: `0xffff/responsiveness=64k`
   - `-accel tcg` on a 2019 Mac: `0xfff/responsiveness=4k`

   Putting it all together, here's the command I typically use on Linux:

   ```
-  qemu-system-i386 -m 2G -enable-kvm -hda code.img -hdb data.img
+  qemu-system-i386 -m 2G -accel kvm -hda code.img -hdb data.img
   ```

 ### Indent-sensitivity